ultimate-notion/ultimate-notion/docs/usage/db_querying.md

 Note that the array type works a little bit different than the others.
 Imagine you have a rollup with aggregation `uno.AggFunc.SHOW_ORIGINAL` defined on a date property.
 The result of the rollup property will thus be a, possible empty, array of dates.
 Imagine a database of readers with a `has_read` relation to our `Article` database to reference all articles that a reader has already read.
-We could know define a rollup, named `article dates`, on the `has_read` relation for the `released` property of the `Article` database with no aggregation, i.e. just showing the original values as elements of an array.
-The condition, which filters for all readers having read an article that was relased this week, looks like:
+We could now define a rollup, named `article dates`, on the `has_read` relation for the `released` property of the `Article` database with no aggregation, i.e. just showing the original values as elements of an array.
+The condition, which filters for all readers having read an article that was relased this week, looks like this:

 ```python
 recent_article_readers_condition = uno.prop('article dates').any.this_week()